East Peckham History Trust

 East Peckham - People & Places

-This is a photo of the East Peckham Special Constables who served the during the 1939-45 war.
+This is a photo of the East Peckham Special Constables who served during the 1939-45 war.
 We have been able to name some of the men but it would be good to fill in some of the gaps if anyone has any further info.

 Long before the welfare system was set-up after WW2, workers contributed to 'Equitable' or 'Friendly' socieities to tide them over in the event of illness or lack of work.
 This photo shows the Hospital Sunday parade, when the Societies marched to raise funds for the local hospitals in Maidstone and Tunbridge Wells.